tiktagus/tiktagweb/content/en/blog/releases/roadmap-v1.md

 Once you login [tiktag.us](https://tiktag.us) with your wallet, you'll need to go through a simple proof-of-ownership test.
 We'll implement Zero Knowledge algorithm to verify your claim on the asset's ownership, leaving a proof for others to check and verify.

 This is happening on an on-going basis as you keep using `tiktag` with a wallet you are controlling.
-Overtime, `tiktag` makes it easier for you to prove your relationship with the asset in question.
+Over time, `tiktag` makes it easier for you to prove your relationship with the asset in question.

 ## What's Next?